 Michael Flynn Uses Expertise and Care When Administering Treatment

 Your dentist matters during difficult restorative treatments.
 Dr. Michael Flynn’s skill and expertise make procedures like root canal treatment more comfortable for patients.
 Using precision and effective local anesthesia, Dr. Flynn seeks to create a better experience for his patients.
-Schedule an appointment for restorative dental treatment by contacting Michael Flynn Dentistry in West Allis, WI by calling 414-541-8250.
+Schedule an appointment for restorative dental treatment by contacting Stubbs Family Dentistry in West Allis, WI by calling 414-541-8250.